CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/_index.md

 weight: 720
 toc: 3
 ---
-This topic describes how to use the NetQ UI and CLI to monitor your inventory from networkwide and device-specific perspectives.
+This section describes how to use the NetQ UI and CLI to monitor your inventory from networkwide and device-specific perspectives.

 You can monitor all hardware and software components installed and running on the switches and hosts across the entire network.
 This is useful for understanding dependencies on various vendors and versions and can help when planning upgrades.

-From a networkwide view, you can monitor all switches and hosts at one time, or you can monitor all switches at one time.
-You cannot currently monitor all hosts at one time separate from switches.